ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 *   You refactored data access to the `HeroService` class.
 *   You registered the `HeroService` as the *provider* of its service at the root level so that it can be injected anywhere in the application.
-*   You used [Angular Dependency Injection](guide/dependency-injection) to inject it into a component.
+*   You used [Angular ClassicDependency Injection](guide/dependency-injection) to inject it into a component.
 *   You gave the `HeroService` `get data` method an asynchronous signature.
 *   You discovered `Observable` and the RxJS `Observable` library.
 *   You used RxJS `of()` to return `Observable<Hero[]>`, an observable of mock heroes.